-Of course, Romero’s Living Dead was not the first film to infuse the walking dead with social commentary.
-Two of the earliest films to feature a zombie narrative were Victor Halperin’s White Zombie (1932) and Jacques Tourneur’s I Walked with a Zombie (1943).
+Zombies shambled through horror movies decades before Romero made Night of the Living Dead.
+And Romero was certainly not the first director to infuse the walking dead with social commentary.
+Two of the earliest zombie movies – Victor Halperin’s White Zombie and Jacques Tourneur’s I Walked with a Zombie – boasted similarly big ideas.
 While it has a mixed-to-negative critical legacy, the Bela Lugosi-vehicle, White Zombie, is considered the first true feature-length zombie film (Vuckovic & Romero, 2011).
 A decade late director Jacques Tourneur and producer Val Lewton released I Walked with a Zombie for RKO Pictures.

-Both films established much of the early zombie mythology in the horror genre.
+Both movies established much of the early zombie mythology in the horror genre.
 In doing so, they borrowed and misrepresented religious traditions from Haitian culture and the practice of voodoo or ‘Vodou’ (Davis, 1988).
 In addition, White Zombie and I Walked With a Zombie also both set their stories on sugar cane plantations.
-Specifically, the undead are servants evoking themes of colonialism, slavery, and anti-capitalism.
-Links between zombies and voodoo were a fixture in zombie films right up until Hammer Films released Plague of the Zombies in 1967.
+Specifically, the undead in these movies are servants evoking themes of colonialism, slavery, and anti-capitalism.
+Links between zombies and voodoo were a fixture in zombie movies right up until Hammer Films released Plague of the Zombies in 1967.

 Night of the Living Dead Steers Zombie Mythology in New Directions